udilaudo/money/README.md

 ## Files

+- **config.py**: Contains the dictionaries for list of categories and list of bank accounts
 - **wallet.py**: Defines the `Wallet` class with various functions for expense management.
 - **GUI.py**: Defines the functions and interface for the graphical user interface.
 - **main.py**: Entry point for the application to launch the GUI.